salesforcecli/plugin-devops-center/messages/commonFlags.md

 # promote.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you and returns the job ID.
+To check the status of the deploy operation, run "sf deploy pipeline report".

 # promote.wait.summary